AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `float` `default: 343.0`

-This property sets the speed of sound (in meters per seconds) in the game.
+This property sets the speed of sound (in meters per second) in the game.
 This value will be used by the engine to process some effects like [the Doppler effect](https://en.wikipedia.org/wiki/Doppler_effect).
 If the value is not defined, it will default to `343.0`, which is the approximated value of the real speed of sound.

 ### doppler_factor